Unreal Engine: Unreal Engine 5

 Unreal Engine 5 features Nanite, a virtualized geometry system that allows game developers to use arbitrarily high quality meshes with automatically generated Level of Detail, and Lumen, a dynamic global illumination and reflections system that uses software and hardware ray tracing.
 It was revealed in May 2020 and officially released in April 2022.

 Unreal Engine 6

+Epic Games chief executive Tim Sweeney first publicly discussed the development of Unreal Engine 6 in 2024.
+In an interview with The Verge, Sweeney stated that the company was working towards a new version of the engine that would merge Epic Games' development tools with the systems built for Unreal Editor for Fortnite (UEFN).

 Sweeney discussed Unreal Engine 6 on the Lex Fridman podcast in 2025, and indicated that the first preview builds would be available in two to three years.
 The next version will aim to unify the currently separate development streams used for Fortnite and the broader engine.

+Epic Games officially announced Unreal Engine 6 on May 24, 2026, during the Rocket League Championship Series (RLCS) Paris Major.
+Alongside the announcement, Epic confirmed that Rocket League would become the first announced title to transition to Unreal Engine 6, replacing its long-running Unreal Engine 3 foundation.

+In the State of Unreal 2026, more details were confirmed about UE6.
+Epic confirmed that Blueprints and Actors would eventually be replaced by Verse and Scene Graph (although they will be retained in the early versions of UE6), and that new technology will allow for more than 100 players to be in the same match at a time.
+They also confirmed an early access release date of "Late 2027-ish," with a full release around 12-18 months later.